mbezjak/napalm/README.md

 ## Security
 Napalm evaluates any plugin as a bash script using `source` builtin command.
-Combine that with the ability to add your own plugins and you have a receipe for disaster.
+Combine that with the ability to add your own plugins and you have a recipe for disaster.

 Since you can add your own plugins it's expected that many more plugins will be